GER Class A55

-The GER Class A55 or Decapod was an experimental steam locomotive with an wheel arrangement designed by James Holden for the Great Eastern Railway.
+The GER Class A55 or Decapod was a one-off experimental steam locomotive with an wheel arrangement designed by James Holden for the Great Eastern Railway.
 It was the first ten-coupled steam locomotive in Great Britain.

 Background

 James Holden stands in front of his locomotive.

 The locomotive was built for purely political purposes in order to block the passage through Parliament of a new rival scheme for an electric railway.

 The Decapod was built in 1902 to a design by the GER Chief Draughtsman, Fred Russell under the supervision of the Chief Superintendent, James Holden.
 The aim was to demonstrate the ability of a steam locomotive to accelerate passenger trains at a rate comparable to electric traction and the electric trams with which the GER was also in competition over short distances.

 The locomotive was far larger than any locomotive previously built in Britain for home service.
-It had 10 driving wheels for maximum grip and prevention of wheelspin, each of which was four-foot-six-inches in diameter which gave high tractive effort.
-Three cylinders were used because there was insufficient room for two cylinders large enough to develop the required tractive effort without going up to a higher boiler pressure.
-Even so, it still had to have a pressure of 200 psi (1,380 kPa) to achieve the required result.
+It had ten 4 ft 6 in driving wheels for maximum adhesion and high tractive effort.
+Three cylinders were used due to insufficient room for two larger ones without greatly increasing boiler pressure, though it still needed 200 psi in service.